-On 24 February 2022, armed forces of the Russian Federation launched a full-scale invasion of the Ukrainian territory, turning the limited hostilities that had been going on since 2014 into the largest armed conflict on the European continent since 1945.
+On 24 February 2022, the armed forces of the Russian Federation initiated a full-scale invasion of Ukrainian territory, escalating the limited hostilities that began in 2014 into the largest armed conflict on the European continent since 1945.
 The Ukrainian military's effective resistance and the decisive response of the European Union and NATO member states, in the form of military assistance to Ukraine, have brought about significant changes in the economic situation of all European countries.
 This has also had a significant impact on the directions of supply and transport of both raw materials and products.
 The European Union, along with several non-EU member states, have imposed sanctions on Russia, Belarus, as well as their leadership and business elites.
 The sanctions are unprecedented in relations between European countries.
 Due to the amount of trade with Russia and the reliance of EU countries on natural resources such as gas, crude oil, and food exports from Russia and Ukraine, the sanctions imposed and Russia's response have had a significant impact on the global economy.
 These actions have caused changes in the direction of the flow of raw materials and products, particularly by limiting the exchange of goods with Russia and Belarus and restricting transit between Europe and Asia via Russia, Belarus, and Ukraine.
 The logistics industry is also affected by these changes.

-Currently, it is not yet possible to assess the impact of the war in Ukraine, the sanctions and changes in economic activity that have been taking place in the countries where the Group operates, or changes in the flow of goods and related shift in demand for warehouse and manufacturing space, on the Group.
-It should be noted that the Company is not currently seeing any significant negative impact of the geopolitical situation on its business.
+At present, it is difficult to determine the potential impact of the war in Ukraine, economic sanctions, and changes in economic activity in the countries where the Group operates.
+It is also challenging to evaluate how changes in the flow of goods may affect demand for the Group's warehouse and manufacturing space.

+It should be noted that the Company's business is not currently experiencing any significant adverse effects from the geopolitical situation.